danielpes/flot-funnel/README.md

 ###Description
 Flotcharts plugin for drawing funnel-like charts.

+The example is currently hosted at http://danielpes.kd.io/flot-funnel/

 ###Features / TODO list
 - [X] Basic features
 	- [X] Labelling
 	- [X] Slice highlight on hover
 	- [X] Click event support
 - [X] "Height" slice mode
+- [X] Option to define stem height and width
 - [ ] "Area" slice mode
 - [ ] IE support
-- [ ] Option to define stem height and width

 ###Data Structure
+The plugin assumes that each series has a single data value, and that each value is a positive integer or zero.
+Negative numbers don't make sense for a funnel chart, and have unpredictable results.
+The values do NOT need to be passed in as percentages; the plugin will calculate the total percentages internally.

 The data structure accepted by the plugin is as follows:
 ```
 data = [